moechofe/lowresrmx/asset.dev/manual.md

 | $FFA0 | 2 Bytes | Source address          |
 | $FFA2 | 2 Bytes | Number of bytes to copy |
 | $FFA4 | 2 Bytes | Destination address     |

+### Debugger

+When `PAUSE` command is executed, LowResRMX will stop the execution and display a command line interface where user can interact with.

+The is a simple interface, do not expect to run code with it.

+#### read and write a variable

+Syntaxe: `var`

+Print the value of a variable

+Syntaxe: `var = value`

+Set the value of a variable

+The `var` respect the same BASIC syntaxe rules:

+- `$` suffix for a string
+- `()` indexing for array